 - Collaboration with other orphan care organizations to establish a framework for use in developing best practice orphan care communities

-- Creating La Providencia, an incubator best practice, family-based orphan care community in Siguatepeque, Honduras, and
+- La Providencia, our incubator best practice, family-based orphan care community in Siguatepeque, Honduras

-- Provoking conversation and action toward best-practice orphan care through a collaborative book project, dissemination of information and training materials, and Internet-based discussions
+- Provoking conversation and action toward best-practice orphan care through our collaborative podcasts and book projects

 Why We Care